 What Is A Slow Feed Dog Bowl?

 Slow feed dog bowls have ridges or similar impediments that break up the surface area of the bowl and prevent your dog from eating their food in a couple of gulps.
-Consequently, they help to prevent the occurrence of issues which arise due to fast eating which can cause your dog some discomfort.
+Consequently, they help to prevent the occurrence of issues that arise due to fast eating which can cause your dog some discomfort.

 Why Use A Slow Feed Dog Bowl?

 There are multiple reasons why your dog should use a slow feed dog bowl.
 They reduce the likelihood of your dog choking on their food by limiting its amount.
-Also, eating food slowly help prevent the occurrence of ailments such as vomiting, gastrointestinal discomfort and bloating.
+Also, eating food slowly helps prevent the occurrence of ailments such as vomiting, gastrointestinal discomfort, and bloating.
 Although in most cases these symptoms will only cause some discomfort for your dog, in some situations they can be potentially life-threatening – especially in larger breeds.
 Another benefit is that they can be fun and stimulating for your dog as they have to work that bit harder to get to the food.

 Why Is It Bad For Your Dog To Eat Too Quickly?

 Regardless of whether you have a smaller or larger breed, eating food too quickly can be dangerous for them.
 If you own a small breed they might choke on their food or vomit or develop gastrointestinal discomfort due to speed eating.
-Larger breeds, meanwhile, are more at danger because eating their food too fast can result in stomach bloating – which is a potentially fatal disease.
+Larger breeds, meanwhile, are more in danger because eating their food too fast can result in stomach bloating – which is a potentially fatal disease.

-Also, eating food quickly might not satiate them properly and as result, they might over-eat which can lead to unnecessary weight gain
+Also, eating food quickly might not satiate them properly and as a result, they might over-eat which can lead to unnecessary weight gain

 What To Look For In A Slow Feed Dog Bowl?

 First things first, regardless of how good a bowl might be, it would be useless for your dog if it doesn’t hold the amount of food that they need to be determined by their size and breed.
 So before you look at other features, make sure the size of the bowl fits your dog’s diet.
-You do this by checking online the amount of food you should be feeding your dog then check the capacity of the bowl you are interested in.
+You do this by checking online the amount of food you should be feeding your dog then checking the capacity of the bowl you are interested in.
 Another food strategy is to check the user reviews and see if someone with a similar breed to your dog has made a positive comment about the bowl.

 Other features you should pay attention to include: